-Reintegration Following a Fixed Term Exclusion
+Reintegration Following a Suspension

-Following DFE guidance, a reintegration interview with parents is arranged between the Headteacher and parents, following a fixed period exclusion.
+Following DFE guidance, a reintegration interview with parents is arranged between the Headteacher and parents, following a suspension.
 The purpose of this interview is to discuss how best the child's return to school can be managed.